 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -

 No matter which city you're in, you may enroll in classes listed for either campus or

 on Zoom.
 A number of courses will be held both in-person and on Zoom and several on

 Members of the Osher Lifelong Learning Institute (OLLI) are active adults who share a love of learning.
 Members enjoy innovative and enriching programs in an inclusive environment with others who share their interests.
 Many members are retired, but it is not a requirement to join, nor do you need to be a graduate or otherwise affiliated with Southern Miss.
 Our members come from a wide range of backgrounds, vocations, and connections to local community.

-There are only 123 Osher Lifelong Learning Institutes in the US.
+There are only 125 Osher Lifelong Learning Institutes in the United States.
 In Mississippi, OLLI programming is available exclusively at Southern Miss, in Hattiesburg and Long Beach.